- Offshore Tax Avoidance

-Essentially, offshore tax shelters create legal loopholes to defer taxation on investments.
-Specific investment strategies are used to minimize or dodge tax liabilities by putting off payments.
+A tax shelter is a place money can be stored where it cannot be taxed, such as a retirement account or an IRA.
+Essentially, tax shelters create legal loopholes to defer taxation on investments.
+Specific investment strategies are used to reduce tax liabilities by putting off payments.
 Instead of paying income tax on investment contributions for a given year that dollars are earned, they are included in taxable income for the year in which they’re withdrawn—usually many years later.
 Many taxpayers fall into a lower bracket after retirement, enabling them to lower their current tax liability and pay a lower rate later on.

 White hat tax shelters such as 401(k)s and IRAs are frequently used to taxpayers’ advantage, and with good reason.
 However, going offshore and repatriating your money is considered black hat in the eyes of the IRS.